osa-ora/servicemesh-demo/README.md

 ## Basic Scenario 2: Connect to local & remote service.

 In this scenario we will use a local service v1 and automatic failover to a remote service v1 (in another OCP cluster).
-We will simulate this with scale the local service to zero replica.
+We will simulate this by scalling the local service to zero replica.

 <img width="558" alt="Screenshot 2024-06-24 at 6 43 33 PM" src="https://github.com/osa-ora/ocp-demos/assets/18471537/35acaa76-1c26-4b9d-8a94-41de6b0bbb65">